-Does anyone have the situation where their work life continues to increase demand?
+Does anyone have a situation where their work-life continues to increase demand?
 Let’s not forget to add in personal or family needs that don’t pause when work is busy.
 It’s easy to feel overwhelmed.
 Harvard Business Review shares strategies that can help you deal with overcoming this feeling.
 We shared some of our biggest takeaways from the article in the sections below.
 To read the entire article, visit the link at the bottom of the page.

 Ask yourself, “What is the highest and best use of my time?”
 Activities that don’t fall within your answer can be taught and/or delegated to others.
 This can include managing selected projects, delegating attending certain meetings, having a team member conduct the initial interviews for an open position, or outsourcing the cleaning of your home and meal preparation.
 Maria had the revelation that she should delegate the weekly Sales meeting that she had always led to — of all people — the Head of Sales!
 She realized she had hired this person over a year ago but was still clinging to certain responsibilities that “she had always done,” and had never fully empowered him, for fear of giving up control.
 In the end, she admitted all she really needed was an email update.
 By letting go of this one task, she freed up 52 hours a year to focus on other high-priority strategic issues.